Dre Campbell Farm

 11. Mycotrol ESO Insecticide

-Mycotrol ESO is an insecticide containing a naturally occurring soil fungus that is very effective in controlling June bugs.
+Mycotrol ESO is a natural insecticide that is very effective in controlling June bugs.
 It contains the fungus Beauveria bassiana, which is lethal to June bugs but harmless to humans and animals.

 Takeaway

 Whether you call them June bugs or May beetles, there are natural remedies to deal with them.
-From natural sprays and traps to picking them off, there are several approaches to take that are kind to the environment.
+From natural sprays and traps to picking them off, there are several approaches to take that will not harm the environment.

 Try one of these remedies and come back and tell us which one worked best for you.